parminder7/kafka-handsOn/README.md

 Each consumer in a consumer group is guaranteed to read a particular message by only one consumer in the group.
 In other words, data pushed to a Kafka topic is only processed once in a consumer group.
 Or we can say, the processing of data is distributed among consumer processes in a consumer group.

-### Run multiple consumer processes
+### Run multiple consumer groups

-First, run a producer process for pushing data to a `topic-new` topic.
+First, run a producer process for pushing data to a `cast-topic` topic.

 ```sh
 bin/kafka-console-producer.sh --broker-list  9.30.118.212:9092,9.30.214.93:9092 --topic cast-topic